pureblazor/components/README.md

 [![Discord](https://img.shields.io/discord/984241021225414787?style=flat-square)](https://discord.gg/PeBbYy6WKq)

 # PureBlazor Components
-PureBlazor Components built for [PureBlazor CMS](https://pureblazor.com)
+PureBlazor Components built for the [PureBlazor CMS](https://pureblazor.com)

+# Getting started
+These components are being built alongside (and for) the PureBlazor CMS.
+Our focus is supporting the CMS first and foremost.

+In order to use these components, the current recommendation is to add this repository as a submodule (or fork this repo).
+We will eventually add these components to Nuget when time permits.

 # Goals
 - [x] Performance